webiny/Framework/src/Webiny/Component/Security/README.md

 To implement a custom user provider you need to create a class that implements `\Webiny\Component\Security\User\UserProviderInterface`.
-And you need to create a user class that extends `\Webiny\Component\Security\User\UserAbstract`.
+And you need to create a user class that extends `\Webiny\Component\Security\User\AbstractUser`.
 And that's it, all other details are described inside the interface and the abstract class.

 ### Combining multiple user providers